BardicDefense/purple-hack/README.md

 ## Mapping

-**Mapping:** Maps are usually best made simply: boxes and lines are sufficient to keep you from getting lost.
+Maps are usually best made simply: boxes and lines are sufficient to keep you from getting lost.
 The players' map represents an actual in-game object.
-If the players at the table are making a map, then a character must also be making one.
-This has several corollaries: the party must have light (they can only map what they see) and mapping supplies (something to write with and something to write on), they must be moving slowly and methodically (no more than standard exploration speed), and measuring the size of a room takes time.
-Perhaps most importantly, if something happens to the map in-game, it happens to the players' map as well!
-If the mapping character dies and his or her body is left behind, if the characters are captured and stripped of their equipment, or if a jet of acid or a green slime destroys the map, the referee should confiscate it.
+If the players at the table are making a map, then a character must also be making one and have the tools to do so.
+This has several corollaries: the party must have light (they can only map what they see) and mapping supplies (something to write with and something to write on), and they must be moving at a cautious exploration rate.
+Perhaps most importantly, a map being actively made is a fragile item (see [item saving throws](#item-saving-throws))--if something happens to the map in-game, it happens to the players' map as well!
 If the party wants backup copies, the players must actually draw them.
 If the entire party dies in the dungeon, the only way their maps will survive is if copies were left on the surface.

-## Moving Silently
+## Moving Silentlty

+enAnyone can attempt to sneak.
+A check is called for when attempting movement that normally attracts attention, such as slipping past a guard, or maneuvering behind a target for a surprise attack.

+Moving silently requires a successful Dex check, the difficulty of which is set by the referee, and which is rolled in secret by the referee.

+A move silently attempt reduces your movement to 1/4 (normally, to 10' per round).
+Every additional 10' per round added to that movement rate raises the difficulty by one level.

+ersvWhile a failed move silently check will alert the enemy in some fashion, it does not necessarily give away your position, let alone imply a bumbling, noisy disaster.

+**Alert Enemies**: The attention of most intelligent undead (e.g., skeletons, zombies) and constructs (e.g. golems) never wavers.
+As such, the difficulty of move silently checks against them is one difficulty higher.

+**Armor**: If wearing non-magical medium or heavy armor, increase the difficulty by one level.

+**Group Checks**: If a group attempts to sneak together, this is a group check, with the difficulty based on the group's least stealthy member.

+**Surprise**: Moving silently can be used to set up surprise attacks.

 ## NPC Spellcasting